 Dianne Jean Erickson

-An award-winning artist, Dianne works out of her studio in Portland.
+An award-winning artist, Dianne works out of her studio in the Multnomah Village area Portland.
+She is a painter, printmaker and sculptor in various mediums.
 She owned a graphic design and marketing firm in Palo Alto for a number of years.
 Her non-profit experience includes Chief Business Officer of the International Encaustic Artists, Inc. (IEA), President of the Board at the Pacific Art League in Palo Alto, CA, and Communications Director for St. Vincent de Paul in Medford, OR.
 She has a BFA in studio art from Southern Oregon University and was a founding member of a co-op gallery in Jacksonville and Medford, OR.
-She is currently Vice-President of the Portland Chapter of IEA (IEA-PDX).
-Dianne exhibits her work nationally, and has taught classes in a number of mediums.
-She currently works in encaustic (hot wax painting) and is an avid printmaker.
+Dianne exhibits her work nationally, is represented by Basic Space Gallery in the Pearl District, shows her work with Geezer Gallery, and holds art workshops in a number of mediums at her studio.

 THE GEEZER GALLERY TEAM MEMBERS

 Amy is the founder of The Geezer Gallery, and she has earned degrees in Interior Design, Business and Leadership, and Interdisciplinary Studies concentrating in Gerontology.
 She has a passion for championing senior citizens in the arts as well as creating a variety of art therapy curriculums which in turn lead to increased brain health, decreased depression, and improved social connections.
 She has established partnerships with Actors Repertory Theatre, OHSU, and OMSI as well as utilizing existing populations at Rose Schnitzer Towers, Station Place Tower, REACH, Mary’s Woods and others to explore these therapeutic interventions.
 A strong network of Sustainability Sponsors and Community Partners provide the wheels of exposure TGG strives to provide in this rich and culturally aware local environment.